ithinksodigital/itswebsite/content/posts/2020-building-static-website-using-hugo.md

 ```

 \
 The above will create a new Hugo site in a folder named `blog`.
-Change directory to this path and run local server which is built it in Hugo.
+Change directory to this path and run local server which is built in inside Hugo.
 Server will be automatically run on port 1313 so if you open your browser and visit http://localhost:1313/ your page will be display.
 Now page is blank because there is no content there.
 You have to add theme.

 ```bash
 hugo server -D
 ```

 \
 To do it the easiest way is [visit Hugo website](https://themes.gohugo.io/) where you can find a lot of ready to use themes.
 Some of them are suit for product page, portfolio or blog for which I need.
 I've chosen theme named [hugo-theme-slim](https://github.com/zhe/hugo-theme-slim).

-To install theme visit the themes Github repository and clone to your website directory.
+When you choose one which you want to use just visit the themes Github repository and clone it to your website directory.

 ![git hub clone](/images/uploads/clone-git.gif)